Umayyad architecture: Historical background

-The Umayyad Caliphate was established in 661 after Ali, the son-in-law of Muhammad, was murdered in Kufa.
-Muawiyah I, governor of Syria, became the first Umayyad caliph.
-The Umayyads made Damascus their capital.
-Under the Umayyads the Arab empire continued to expand, eventually extending to Central Asia and the borders of India in the east, Yemen in the south, the Atlantic coast of what is now Morocco and the Iberian Peninsula in the west.
+The Umayyad Caliphate was established in 661 by Mu'awiya ibn Abi Sufyan, the long-time governor of Greater Syria, who became caliph after emerging victorious in the First Fitna following the assassination of Ali.
+Syria remained the Umayyads' core power base thereafter, with Damascus as their capital.
+Under the Umayyads, the Arab Empire continued to expand, eventually extending to Central Asia and the borders of India in the east, Yemen in the south, the Atlantic coast of what is now Morocco and the Iberian Peninsula in the west.
 The Umayyads built new cities, often unfortified military camps that provided bases for further conquests.
-Wasit in present-day Iraq was the most important of these, and included a square Friday mosque with a hypostyle roof.
+Wasit in present-day Iraq was the most important of these, and included a square Friday Mosque with a hypostyle roof.

-The empire was tolerant of existing customs in the conquered lands, creating resentment among those looking for a more theocratic state.
-In 747, a revolution began in Khorasan, in the east.
-By 750 the Umayyads had been overthrown by the Abbasids, who moved the capital to Mesopotamia.
-A branch of the Umayyad dynasty continued to rule in Iberia until 1051.

-During the 10 years of Al-Walid I rule, a great number of institutions have been built or expanded, including the expansions of Prophet's Mosque in Medina, which saw the introduction of the first mihrab, and the building of the Great Mosque of Damascus (the oldest mosque still in use in its original form).
+During the 10-year reign of al-Walid I, a great number of institutions were built or expanded, including the expansions of Prophet's Mosque in Medina, which saw the introduction of the first mihrab, and the construction of the Great Mosque of Damascus (the oldest mosque still in use in its original form).
 These mosques became large enough to serve as congregational mosques for Friday prayers.
-He also renovated the Great Mosque of Sanaa, most likely built the settlement of Anjar, and completed the construction of Al-Aqsa Mosque (Qibli Mosque) that had been started by his predecessor and father Abd al-Malik ibn Marwan who also built the Dome of Rock (both part of Al-Aqsa compound), The two caliphs are also credited with renovating the Masjid al-Haram in Mecca.
+He also renovated the Great Mosque of Sanaa, most likely built the palace-city of Anjar, and completed the construction of Al-Aqsa Mosque (Qibli Mosque) that had been started by his predecessor and father Abd al-Malik ibn Marwan who also built the Dome of the Rock (both part of the Al-Aqsa compound), The two caliphs are also credited with renovating the Masjid al-Haram in Mecca.
 The original Great Mosque of Aleppo was completed by his successor and brother Sulayman.

+In the Syrian region, the Ghassanids, a confederation of Arab tribes organized under a kingdom that flourished between the 3rd and 7th centuries, were likely an important link in the transition from Byzantine to Umayyad art.
+Their role in local architectural and artistic production during the Byzantine period contributed to the development of artistic traditions that were later incorporated and transformed under the Umayyads.

+In 750, the Umayyads were overthrown by the Abbasids, who moved the capital to Iraq.
+A branch of the Umayyad dynasty continued to rule in Iberia until 1031.